 This is a point of confusion for many lawyers who do not frequently handle wrongful death cases.
 The answer at the time this page was written is, yes.
 A person can file a complaint for wrongful death before they are appointed as the personal representative.

 Fatalities can occur in almost any type of accident.
 According to the Centers for Disease Control and Prevention (CDC), there were over 146,000 unintentional injury deaths during 2015.
 Over 37,000 of those deaths were due to motor vehicle accidents, over 47,478 were due to unintentional poisoning, and over 33,000 were from unintentional falls.
 While not all these accidents qualified as wrongful death cases, many were the fault of other parties.

-Wrongful Death Laws in Miami
+Florida’s Wrongful Death Laws

 Under Florida law, the personal representative of the deceased’s estate may file a wrongful death claim.
 The deceased’s will may name the personal representative; if one has not been named, then the court will appoint a personal representative, who may then file the claim.
-The statute of limitations for filing is two years from the date of death.

-- The deceased’s spouse, children, and parents
+- The deceased’s spouse and minor children

 - Other blood relatives or adopted siblings who are dependent on the deceased